RomanBelkov/DiskImager/README.md

 The current release can be downloaded [here](https://github.com/RomanBelkov/DiskImager/releases) or [here (old link)](http://www.dynamicdevices.co.uk/downloads/DiskImager.Installer.msi)

+Utility was tested on Windows 7 and Windows 8.1 Pro.

 (Please feed back any platform testing you do, or any issues you encounter.
 Thanks.)

 ## Description ##